Charity Games 1992

 Idaho defeated a historical racing measure in November 2018.
 It would have authorized racing machine terminals that allow players to bet on horse racing replays that have already happened.

-Players in Idaho can legally participate in charity games (raffles and bingo), pari-mutuel racing, lotteries, and gambling at one of 7 tribal casinos.
+Players in Idaho can legally participate in charity games (raffles and bingo), pari-mutuel racing (the only permitted form of online gambling in the state), the Idaho lottery and some multistate lotteries, and gambling at one of 7 tribal casinos.

 Yes, Idaho permits state and multistate lotteries, including draws, pull tabs, scratch cards, raffles, and sweepstakes.
-Idahoans can also purchase multistate tickets such as Mega Millions and Powerball.
+Idaho residents can also purchase multistate tickets such as Mega Millions and Powerball.

 The Idaho Lottery deducts State and Federal income taxes on winnings over $5,000.
 The Federal tax rate is 24%, and the Idaho tax rate is 6.925%.

-No, Idaho prohibits sports betting as well as fantasy sports and daily fantasy sports.
+No, Idaho prohibits sports betting as well as fantasy sports and daily fantasy sports, seeing all of them as forms of online gambling.

 Idaho has seven tribal casinos online, run on Indian reservations that offer bingo and video slots.
-Table games are not permitted.
+Table-based casino games are not permitted.
 There are no Idaho commercial casinos allowed in the state.